 The Lightning Field created by sculptor Walter De Maria is today celebrated as one of the 20th century’s most noteworthy installations of land art.
-As one of the seminal artists and the founding fathers of land art, Walter De Maria completely revolutionized the way in which audiences perceived art especially during the 1960s, which is when the land art movement was at its peak.
+As one of the seminal artists and the founding fathers of land art, Walter De Maria completely revolutionized how audiences perceived art, especially during the 1960s, when the land art movement was at its peak.

 Walter De Maria

 Walter De Maria is recognized for his massive and large-scale installations that explored the issues of time and space on a grand scale.
 Despite being one of the most notable contributors to land art, Walter De Maria was actually quite private and reserved.
 He was known for steadfastly refusing to take part in interviews and even attend his own gallery openings.

 From utilizing lighting rods in New Mexico to highlighting chalk lines in the Mojave Desert, Walter De Maria’s art and his use of the earth as a medium helped to greatly inspire upcoming generations of artists.
 Although he worked on several notable installations over the years such as his Earth Rooms series1, his most noteworthy and most well-known piece was titled The Lightning Field and it was created in 1977.
 In addition to his massive scale installation, De Maria was also known for creating smaller sculptures and drawings.

 Walter De Maria was known for creating his enormous art installations that exceeded categorization.
 Influenced primarily by conceptual art, minimalism and land art, he was known for designing installations that featured unassuming shapes that would then be repeated on a large scale.